koel/koel/README.md

 ## Contribute

-All contributions, big or small, are warmheartedly welcome!
+All contributions, big or small, are warm-heartedly welcome!
 Please note, however, that if you want to work on a new feature, first open an issue to make sure it's something desired – doing this will greatly save time for all of us.

 A quick and easy way to start hacking on koel is to open and run this repo in Gitpod, an online IDE with full Laravel support.